cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 ### Setting Up Your Domain's DNS TXT Record ###

-To follow the security best practices, you will need to add a DNS TXT record to your appliction's website containing the Cerner-issued client identifier for the application (also referred to as a "system account ID" in CernerCentral or a "client identifier" in the [OAuth 2 specification][OAuth 2 specification] ).
+To follow the security best practices, you will need to add a DNS TXT record to your application's website containing the Cerner-issued client identifier for the application (also referred to as a "system account ID" in CernerCentral or a "client identifier" in the [OAuth 2 specification][OAuth 2 specification]).
+This TXT record should be added to the eTLD+1 for the domain hosting the application.

-**Please consult your ISP's documentation for the steps to set up a DNS TXT record at your application's domain.**
+**Please consult your ISP's documentation for the steps to set up a DNS TXT record at your application's eTLD+1 domain.**

-The DNS TXT record of your application must match the following key-value format-
+The DNS TXT record of your application must match the following key-value format:

 **Format:**
 "cerner-client-id={value}"